 Application and payment process:

 Our application and payment process involve the following steps:

 - We receive your application form and assess it to ensure that this event is suitable for you.
 We endeavour to make assessments within a week.

-- Upon offering you a place, we will then invoice you either a £200.00 deposit or for the full amount, depending which option you choose when you complete your application.
+- Upon offering you a place, we will then invoice you for the full amount.

-- Your place is fully confirmed once we receive your deposit or full payment.
+- Your place is fully confirmed once we receive your full payment.

 - We will email you the joining instructions in advance of the course.

 Please read our Terms and Conditions for information regarding payments and cancellations.